redyyu/raven-craft/README.md

 }
 ```

+*Remember change the size when export, If the object not showing up in game, make sure it is not tooooooo big. (cover whole screen)*

 ### anims_X and AnimSets

 3D model files in place in **anims_X**, It could be DirectX (.X) file or fbx.